EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

       --gridding-plots

-Below we have the example plots of the gridded continuum data for the two polarizations, XX and YY, for the full MWA data.
+Below, we have the example plots of the gridded continuum data for the two polarizations, XX and YY, for the full MWA data.

 .. image:: 1088281328_grid_apparent_image_XX.png
   :width: 600px